deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “And I was saying you’ve been making me a bit uncomfortable lately, hinting about… you know, when I’m gonna be ready.”
 Xiù added.

-Allison put the orange juice back in the fridge, slammed back the glass in one go and put it down. “*’Hi, Al!
-How was your day?’*” she asked, exuding brittle sarcastic cheer.
+Allison put the orange juice back in the fridge, slammed back the glass in one go and put it down. *"'Hi, Al!
+How was your day?'"* she asked, exuding brittle sarcastic cheer.

 “Come on, don’t be like that-” Julian protested, but Allison folded her arms.